 After the Great Depression crippled the city’s economy, many of these buildings stood empty and decaying for years.
 Asheville finally paid off its pre-Depression debt in the 70s and slowly began rebuilding.
 With urban renewal came renovation of many of these once-opulent abandoned sites, stirring up paranormal activity across town.
 Though local preservation societies have maintained many of Asheville’s historic buildings, others have been refurbished and repurposed as apartments, businesses, offices, and even bed & breakfasts.
-Many believe that major construction or renovation work causes the paranormal activity to increase, and this would explain why so many of Asheville’s historic locations have such a high degree of hauntings and other mysterious events.
+Many believe that major construction or renovation work causes the paranormal activity to increase, which would explain why so many of Asheville’s historic locations have such a high degree of hauntings and other mysterious events.

 There’s no doubt Asheville plays host to dark and twisted paranormal forces, some of which we hope you’ll encounter on our tour!

 The town itself has a lot to offer any visitor, a thriving food and drink scene, the joy of the fresh air of the Blue Ridge Mountains, and a charming downtown area.
 Asheville has a vibrant theater scene and an amazing sculpture park along the Broad French River.
 Just to the South East of the town is Lake Lure, which is a great place to recreate the famous scene from Dirty Dancing if it has enough water in it.
 Water is the best place to practice lifting someone over your head!
 (So we hear).